ja18me/Rigaku_XRFdataText/README.md

 Rigaku_XRFdataText
 ====

 The script reads the Rigaku CSV files with XRF data and splits and regroups the data based on measured elements.
-I quick plotting feature is also included to quick verification of the data.
+A plotting feature is also included to quick verification of the data.

 INSTALLATION
 ----